jjjjguevara/hex21/content/articles/brownian-motion.md

 ### § ON THE OSMOTIC PRESSURE TO BE ASCRIBED TO THE SUSPENDED PARTICLES

 Let $z$ gram-molecules of a non-electrolyte be dissolved in a volume $V$ * forming part of a quantity of liquid of total volume $V$.
-If the volume $V$ * is separated from the pure solvent by a partition permeable for the solvent but impermeable for the solute, a so-called "osmotic pressure," $p$, is exerted on this partition, which satisfies the equation
+If the volume $V$ * is separated from the pure solvent by a partition permeable for the solvent but impermeable for the solute, a so-called "osmotic pressure," $p$, is exerted on this partition, which satisfies the equation $pV* = RTz$ when $V*/z$ is sufficiently great.

-$$pV* = RTz$$

-when $V*/z$ is sufficiently great.

 On the other hand, if small suspended particles are present in the fractional volume $V$ * in place of the dissolved substance, which particles are also unable to pass through the partition permeable to the solvent: according to the classical theory of thermodynamics—at least when the force of gravity (which does not interest us here) is ignored—we would not expect to find any force acting on the partition.